It’s Not Too Late to Assemble Your Crisis Communications Plans

 2. Plan: Instead of operating ad hoc, commit to actually creating a plan.
 Don’t confuse habit (or your recent pattern) with a true planning effort.
 Look closely at the team needed to help you move forward from a decision and communications standpoint, as well as take the time to identify the consistent key messages.
 Assemble the team.
 Have a process for review of information and how it is distributed.

-4. Protocols: If you haven’t already established the process for communicating news and procedures related to COVID-19 as well as return to work, develop them now.
-Examples include process for incident reports related to COVID-19, such as who does an employee notify if they have tested positive?
-What about violations by those not wearing proper protective equipment or using a space that is closed off?
+4. Protocols: If you haven’t already established the process for communicating news and procedures related to potential crises (those you’ve identified as more likely than others to happen to your organization), develop them now.
+Examples include process for incident reports related to the crisis, such as who does an employee notify if there has been a worksite accident?
+What about violations by those not wearing proper protective equipment?
 After protocols are created, make sure all concerned know both the expectations and ramifications.

 Some other key reminders related to crisis communications best practices include:

 AOE is available to assist you with your communication plans.
-While there are many best practices to follow, there is no one-size fits all guidebook for navigating COVID-19, so working with a team with deep expertise in crisis communications is advantageous.
+While there are many best practices to follow, there is no one-size fits all guidebook for navigating a crisis, so working with a team with deep expertise in crisis communications is advantageous.